visidata/visidata.org/blog/2020/options.md

 Now, `-f tsv` would be applied to foo.tsv, and `-f csv` would be applied to bar.csv.

 ## How Sheet-Specific CLI Options Work

 * `--option`s will apply as sheet-specific options to the sources which follow them.
-* The final setting for a given option will be considered the CLI-given global setting.
-It will be applied if a sheet does not have its own sheet-specific setting.
-This means that if an option is only set once, it will be applied globally just like the behaviour of previous versions of VisiData.
+* The final setting for a given option will be considered the CLI-given override setting.
+It will be applied to all sources loaded by the CLI, if that source does not have its own sheet-specific setting.
+This means that if an option is only set once, it will be applied to all of the sources.
+* If an option is preceded by `-g` it will be set globally for all sheets in the session, just like in the previous versions of VisiData.
+Some special options, like `-p` (replay), are always going to be global, and will not require the `-g` prefix.

 Examples: